Winter 2026 | Four Solo Exhibitions

 Alexandre Pépin Lavender

-Alexandre Pépin’s paintings locate fleeting instances of connection, desire, or joy within the everyday—two men entangled in tall grass, a pair of lovers read side by side, a man reading while his lover rests nearby.
+Alexandre Pépin’s paintings locate fleeting instances of connection, desire, or joy within the everyday—two men entangled in tall grass, a single figure immersed in a verdant landscape, a pair of lovers reading side by side.
 His paintings are often catalyzed by a feeling of earnestness or sincerity.
 Through the process of painting and his specific alchemy of material, colour, line, and texture, Pépin complicates this initial feeling, giving visual form to the ambiguity and complexity of intimate relationships that can often elude language.

 Line and geometry serve as a connective tissue within individual paintings and across Pépin’s broader body of work.
 His paintings are segmented into planes of fragmented space, a strategy that visually echoes quilt-making, stained glass, architectural drawings, or constellations.
 This geometric structure both confuses and coheres the spatial logic of his paintings; subject and structure coalesce into a single web, creating works that flow between figuration and abstraction, and insist upon the importance of texture, colour, and light.